LucDemortier/LucDemortier.github.io/_posts/2016-05-09-WhyReview.md

 comments: true
 ---

 When scientists claim discoveries, they talk about evidence.
-Evidence requires statistical reasoning, but what is this reasoning actually trying to accomplish?
-The underlying beliefs are that observations have causes, that we have methods to identify those causes, and that we can avoid being fooled by misleading evidence and cognitive biases.
+Evidence requires statistical reasoning, but what does this reasoning require?
+The underlying beliefs are that observations have causes, that we have methods to identify those causes, and that we can inoculate ourselves against misleading evidence and cognitive biases.
 These are strong beliefs, involving difficult issues about which few scientists are truly knowledgeable.
-Fortunately we now have two new books to educate ourselves.
-Both were written by Samantha Kleinberg: ["Causality, Probability, and Time," Cambridge University Press (2013)](http://www.amazon.com/dp/1107026482), and ["Why: A Guide to Finding and Using Causes," O'Reilly Media (2016)](http://www.amazon.com/dp/1491949643).
+Fortunately we now have two new books to educate ourselves, both written by Samantha Kleinberg: ["Causality, Probability, and Time," Cambridge University Press (2013)](http://www.amazon.com/dp/1107026482), and ["Why: A Guide to Finding and Using Causes," O'Reilly Media (2016)](http://www.amazon.com/dp/1491949643).
 The first book was written for an audience with knowledge of statistics and probability theory, whereas the second has no mathematics in it, only text and graphs.
 This is the one I'm reviewing here.

 {% fullwidth "assets/img/blog/Causality/SK_Books.jpg" "" %}

 Causality is so basic to our way of thinking and acting that its conundrums show up everywhere, and this ubiquity makes it also hard to define.
 Already in the first chapter the author warns us that no definition of causality covers all cases, and each definition has counter-examples that another does not.
 We don’t even know if causality is a fundamental building block of the world we live in, or a structure we impose on it.
 There is no unified theory of causes, nor a foolproof method for finding them.
 The last chapter reiterates this notion that "causality is still an unsolved problem".
 In between these warnings the reader will find extensive discussions of how we learn about causes; how correlation relates to causation; the importance of timing; observation versus experimentation; computation; explanation; and the transition from causal understanding to decisions, policies, and interventions.

 ## A multitude of examples
-A definite strength of the book is the multitude of concrete examples it gives to illustrate various points and stimulate the reader's thinking.
+A definite strength of the book is the multitude of concrete examples used to illustrate various points and stimulate the reader's thinking.
 These examples range from the almost trivial (e.g. ice cream stands correlate with warm weather but do not cause it) to famous court cases (for example the 1999 Sally Clark case in the UK, involving the death of two children in the space of one year: was it a double case of sudden infant death syndrome, or murder?)
 Also included here are psychological experiments to understand the cognitive biases affecting the search for causes, and famous paradoxes (Simpson's paradox from probability theory and the Einstein-Podolsky-Rosen paradox in physics).

 ## Languages for thinking about causality
 A second strength is the book's development of several languages for thinking about causality.
 The oldest one is philosophy: Aristotle gave one of the earliest definitions of causes.
 Later, Hume talked about regular occurrence, contiguousness in time and space, time ordering of cause and effect, and Kant emphasized a deep form of a priori knowledge.
 More recently Mackie discussed causes as insufficient but necessary parts of unnecessary but sufficient conditions, whereas Suppes and others introduced a probabilistic approach to causality.